automata-network/automata-linux/README.md

 - additional_ports: “”

 > [!Warning]
 > AWS currently has a known issue where the [boot process may intermittently hang for an SEV-SNP VM](https://bugs.launchpad.net/cloud-images/+bug/2076217).
-If you're unable to curl the APIs provided in the next section, please reboot the VM.
+Please reboot the VM if you do not see a file called `_artifacts/golden-measurement.json` after the deployment script has completed.
+Once the VM has been rebooted, you can manually run `./scripts/get_golden_measurements.sh` to get the golden measurement.

 ## Signing and Publishing the Golden Measurements